 Dosing and Administration

-Gammaplex 10% is indicated for the treatment of primary humoral immunodeficiency (PI) in adults and chronic immune thrombocytopenic purpura (ITP) in adults.
+Gammaplex 10% is indicated for the treatment of primary humoral immunodeficiency (PI) in adults and pediatric patients 2 years of age and older and chronic immune thrombocytopenic purpura (ITP) in adults.

 |Use||Dose||Initial infusion rate||Maintenance infusion rate (if tolerated)|